Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Discussion

-Generated ideas and concepts from UX research help define a scale of a project.
+Generated ideas and concepts from UX research help define the scale of a project.
 Selecting small ideas for a prototype phase speeds up evaluating the credibility of a bigger concept.
-Based on our UX research, we create an idea of a big-scale system for domain knowledge sharing, e.g., a solution recommendation system that is based on the past experience of plant operation, collected and extracted from the historical records (see \Cref{fig:motivation}).
-For the prototype phase, we selected a small part from this idea and proposed a semantic search to provide effective access to the historical data.
+Based on our UX research, we created an idea for a big-scale system for domain knowledge sharing, e.g., a solution recommendation system that is based on the experience of plant operation, collected and extracted from the historical records (see \Cref{fig:motivation}).
+We selected a small part from this idea for prototyping and proposed a semantic search to provide effective access to the historical data.
 The prototype provided us with quick feedback from the domain users and suggested steps for further development.

 \paragraph{Prototyping for UX+NLP research: quick and effective} Prototyping for NLP applications should aim at the UX principle ``fail fast, fail often.''
-When a goal is to evaluate the credibility of a concept in a moderated prototype, the prototype may contain only basic or simplified functionality sufficient for estimating the user value.
-To handle the domain-specific language in the prototype, we used a combination of two solutions: (1) fastText word embeddings that reliably represent domain compound German terms, and (2) context expansion that adds descriptions to the mentioned machinery IDs.
-Although these solutions are not from the cutting-edge research of language models and their domain adaption, the prototype enabled reliable evaluation of the user value of the proposed NLP application.
+It means that a primary goal is to evaluate prototype credibility, which leads to a prototype containing only basic or simplified functionality sufficient for estimating the user utility.
 Moreover, industrial or domain NLP applications may not contain top-tier research because real-world applications need to deal with more constraints than academic research.
 Simpler methods do not always mean less effective but more robust and suitable to a specific domain or low-resource language.

-\paragraph{Prototype evaluation: Gain in user value} User value should be evaluated thoroughly in domain-specific NLP applications.
-User value in daily operations in the process industry consists of efficiency, effectiveness, safety, and robustness in the technological processes.
-An NLP application that assists in operating a plant should improve the quality and completeness of user-generated data to encapsulate user knowledge and experience.
+In our case study, we used a combination of two solutions to handle the domain-specific language in the prototype: (1) fastText word embeddings that reliably represent domain compound German terms and (2) context expansion that adds descriptions to the mentioned machinery codes.
+Although these solutions are not from the cutting-edge research of language models and their domain adaptation, the prototype enabled reliable evaluation of the user utility and usefulness of the proposed NLP application.